 To overcome this, the light between the outside and the inside needs to be more equal.
-Take the photo when the outside is not so bright, at either sundown/sunrise, or when it’s overcast.
-In fact, the best time is daytime in a thunderstorm, because the outside light is dim and diffused.
-Nobody will notice the rain outside in the final photo, especially since it will be small when viewed on the internet.
+Take the photos when the outside is not so bright, at either sundown/sunrise, or when it’s overcast.
+Using the flash can also overcome bright light coming in the windows, because the flash will brighten up the inside without affecting the outside.

 Which rooms to photograph